The problem exists across the English-speaking world is that there is the notion that

 It may be a surprise to the Welsh public, but Welsh adults are not taught the Welsh.
-They learn no artificial form of Welsh language, which is called Cymru Byw.
+They learn an artificial form of Welsh language, which is called Cymru Byw.

 The problem with Welsh language is that there are a range of different dialects.
-The wrong five different words for common things across Wales.
-Unlike in English, the dialects has distinct grammar, and there is no such thing as standard Welsh that is equivalent to standard English.
+The can be up to five different words used for common things across Wales.
+Unlike in English, the Welsh dialects have.distinct grammar.
+There is no such thing as standard Welsh that is equivalent to standard English.
 A lot of speakers are speaking slang.

 The greatest divide in the Welsh language is between North and South Walian Welsh.
 They border on being separate languages.
+There are distinct dialect variations in each.
 Dr Margaret Newcombe, refers to a Welsh learner would socialise with friends in Welsh in Pembrokeshire, but he struggled to speak to his wife who spoke a different dialect.

 Dr Margaret Newcombe admitted that adult learners could not be taught every dialect.
 Gareth King, who is an authority on Welsh language and language generally claimed in 2000 that Cymru am Byw was failing to prepare learners to speak the Welsh dialect.
 The Welsh language is a parochial language.

-Dr Margaret Newcombe goes fast suggest that even when develop basic Welsh language speakers develop basic fluency that most speakers will insist on speaking English to them.
-The whole theme book is that when develop a fluency that they will fight a war to become able to actually use it with speakers.
+Dr Margaret Newcombe goes fast suggest that even when learners develop basic Welsh language fluency that most Welsh speakers will insist on speaking English to them.

-Although the Welsh language has been portrayed as being easy to learn, the realities are very different and evidence as those that are bleating that English speakers should learn Welsh do not have any proper appreciation or much time and work is needed to even develop basic fluency in any new language.
+Although the Welsh language has been portrayed as being easy to learn, the realities are very different.
+Those who are bleating that English speakers should learn Welsh do not have any proper appreciation of much time and work is needed to even develop basic fluency in any new language.

-There are far too many Welsh language learners in Wales, who are being encouraged to learn Welsh, or are being compelled to learn Welsh, because a must to obtain employment opportunities of who have no appreciation of what is involved in a new language.
-The Welsh language is rarely heard on streets of Welsh.
+There are far too many Welsh language learners in Wales, who are being encouraged to learn Welsh, or are being compelled to learn Welsh, because they must to have employment opportunities, who have no appreciation of what is involved in a new language learing.
+The Welsh language cannot be fully learnt in classes.
+It is rarely heard on streets of Welsh.
 It is virtually impossible Welsh learner to successfully learn Welsh unless they are living in Welsh speaking home.

 A language needs to be live through either permanently or for extended periods of time for learners to develop anything resembling new language fluency.
 Professor Sarah Eaton in Canada, who is an authority on new language learning, went on residency to learn Spanish in Spain.
 Many mothers who choose for their children to learn so they can educated through the medium of it offer voluntary services to Welsh medium primary schools so they can live working environment when the Welsh language is all around.

-Welsh speaking politicians are claiming to be learning Welsh, but the harsh reality it will be virtaa virtually impossible to do it.
+Welsh speaking politicians are claiming to be learning Welsh, but the harsh reality it is virtually impossible for them to do so.
 The rate that learners learn new languages is very diverse.
 This is because working memory has a profound influence on learners learning success.
 Adults of average and below average and below average earning potential will find learning very difficult.

 Emlyn Hughes, who was described by Dr Margaret Newcombe, as being experienced Welsh for Adult Tutor, quoted him as saying , "It takes gut to learn Welsh".
 The 1950s Wplan Skinnerish behaviourist tutoring methods that have been applied in the Welsh is recognised by professional teachers are being a braind dead method for tutor and pupil.
 Learning Welsh does not need to be in an unnecessary endurance test, but there cannot or will there ever be an easy means of learn Welsh.